alexpyattaev/DECT-2020-NR-Simulation/README.md

-# DECT-2020 New Radio Link-Level Simulation Environment
+# DECT 2020 New Radio Link-Level Simulation Environment
-This program contains a Matlab link-level simulation environment for the ETSI standard DECT-2020 New Radio (NR) (ETSI TS 103 636-1), also marketed as DECT NR+.
+This program contains a Matlab link-level simulation environment for the ETSI standard DECT 2020 New Radio (NR+) (ETSI TS 103 636 v2).
+This software was initially developed by Maxim Penner and Roman Glazkov, this particular version is maintained by Alexander Pyattaev.
+Importantly, this is a hard fork, and was not intended to be compatible with upstream implementation.

 [DECT Introduction](https://www.etsi.org/technologies/dect)